-These ESG factors are integrated with financial and other business analysis to score all our directly managed share investments compared to relevant peer groups.
+These ESG factors are combined to score all our directly managed share investments compared to relevant peer groups.
 A positive assessment of a company's ESG factors contributes to a higher overall score (and vice versa).
-We target a higher overall outcome for our investments by favouring those which compare well on this basis.
+The ESG scores are integrated with financial, business, and portfolio considerations.
+We target a higher overall ESG outcome for our investments by favouring those which compare relatively better.
 Where a company does not contribute positively to this outcome, we review the implications of this with the expectation that the investment will generally be down-weighted or excluded as a result, in favour of better alternatives.

-Importantly, to ensure our assessment is wellrounded, we will take into account the strength of a company's efforts to improve in any key areas of concern.
+To ensure our assessment is well-rounded, we will take into account the strength of a company's efforts to improve in any key areas of concern and will encourage them to do so where appropriate.